Reviewed by a licensed CPA · Last updated:

 Gift Tax & Lifetime Gifting Strategies

-The federal gift tax and estate tax share a single lifetime exemption — the same $13.61 million (2024) that shields estates from tax also applies to taxable gifts made during your lifetime.
+The federal gift tax and estate tax share a single lifetime exemption — the same $15 million (tax year 2026) that shields estates from tax also applies to taxable gifts made during your lifetime.
 However, the annual gift tax exclusion allows you to make gifts up to a certain amount per recipient each year without affecting your lifetime exemption at all.

-For 2024, the annual exclusion is $18,000 per recipient.
-A married couple can combine their exclusions through gift splitting to give $36,000 per recipient annually.
-For a couple with three adult children, this means $108,000 per year in tax-free wealth transfer — $1 million over approximately nine years — without ever touching the lifetime exemption.
+For 2026, the annual exclusion is $19,000 per recipient.
+A married couple can combine their exclusions through gift splitting to give $38,000 per recipient annually.
+For a couple with three adult children, this means $114,000 per year in tax-free wealth transfer — over $1 million in nine years — without ever touching the lifetime exemption.
 When gifts also include grandchildren and other family members, the annual gifting capacity compounds further.

 In addition to annual exclusion gifts, certain payments are excluded from gift tax entirely: direct payments of medical expenses and tuition paid directly to an educational institution or healthcare provider are excluded without limit and do not count against either the annual exclusion or lifetime exemption.
 These "super exclusion" opportunities are frequently underutilized by families with the means to make them.